zaid13/Khalid-masjid-updated-mainscreen/README.md

-# Flutter app to share pictures using firebase.
+# Flutter app to display pictures on slider using firebase.

-This is photo sharing app, which will upload pictures to firebase database from phone storage or camera.
-Later those pictures can be viewed inside gallery of app.
+This is message/photo displaying app, which will upload pictures to firebase database from phone storage or camera.
+Later those pictures can be viewed inside gallery of app. this can be used for advertisement using smart screens

 ## Getting Started